hexbatch/apple-core/v1/docs/core-overview.md

 ### export data

-Token sets can be serialized to have the data in the attributes as key value pairs, as seen by the logged-in user
+Token sets can be serialized to have the data in the attributes as key value pairs, as seen by the logged-in user.

+Token set relations can also be serialized with the token set, if chosen, with references to the sibling, parent and children sets to be used to get their data

 ## Permissions for a token to be added to a set